-- The National Hospital Morbidity Database (NHMD) is a comprehensive dataset that has records for all separations of admitted patients from essentially all public and private hospitals in Australia. - A record is included for each separation, not for each patient, so patients who separated more than once in the year have more than one record in the NHMD. - For 2011-12, almost all public hospitals provided data for the NHMD.
+- The National Hospital Morbidity Database (NHMD) is a comprehensive dataset that has records for all separations of admitted patients from essentially all public and private hospitals in Australia. - A record is included for each separation, not for each patient, so patients who separated more than once in the year have more than one record in the NHMD - For 2012-13, almost all public hospitals provided data for the NHMD.
 The exception was a mothercraft hospital in the Australian Capital Territory.
 The great majority of private hospitals also provided data, the exceptions being the private free-standing day hospital facilities in the Australian Capital Territory, the single private free-standing day hospital in the Northern Territory, and a private free-standing day hospital in Victoria. - Hospitals may be re-categorised as public or private between or within years. - There is apparent variation between states and territories in the use of statistical discharges and associated assignment of care types.
 For example, for public hospitals, the proportion of separations ending with a statistical discharge varied from 0.9% to 3.9% across states and territories. - There was variation between states and territories in the reporting of separations for Newborns (without qualified days). - Data on state of hospitalisation should be interpreted with caution because of cross-border flows of patients.
 This is particularly the case for the Australian Capital Territory.
-In 2011-12, about 20% of separations for Australian Capital Territory hospitals were for patients who resided in New South Wales. - Variations in admission practices and policies lead to variation among providers in the number of admissions for some conditions. - Caution should be used in comparing diagnosis, procedure and external cause data over time, as the classifications and coding standards for those data can change over time.
-In particular, between 2009-10 and 2010-11, there were significant changes in the coding of diagnoses for diabetes and obstetrics and for imaging procedures. - The Indigenous status data in the NHMD for all states and territories are considered of sufficient quality for statistical reporting for 2010-11 and 2011-12.
+In 2012-13, about 20% of separations for Australian Capital Territory hospitals were for patients who resided in New South Wales. - Variations in admission practices and policies lead to variation among providers in the number of admissions for some conditions. - Caution should be used in comparing diagnosis, procedure and external cause data over time, as the classifications and coding standards for those data can change over time.
+In particular, between 2009-10 and 2010-11, there were significant changes in the coding of diagnoses for diabetes and obstetrics and for imaging procedures.
+There were also significant changes made to coding practices for diabetes and related conditions for the 2012-13 year, resulting in increased counts for these conditions. - The Indigenous status data in the NHMD for all states and territories are considered of sufficient quality for statistical reporting for 2010-11, 2011-12 and 2012-13.
 In 2011-12, an estimated 88% of Indigenous patients were correctly identified in public hospitals.
 The overall quality of the data provided for Indigenous status is considered to be in need of some improvement and varied between states and territories.